yourlabs/yourlabs.compose/README.md

 Ansible role to deploy a docker-compose.yml into a home directory, best used with [bigsudo](https://yourlabs.io/oss/bigsudo).

-## Bigsudo brief introduction

-This role can be used normally with ansible but it's a bit boring because you will have to make sure dependencies are installed and make an inventory repository or pass a whole bunch of options on the command line.

-If you don't know bigsudo, it's a thin wrapper CLI on top of ansible that allows to execute ansible roles with some automation, such as automatic role download and recursive role dependencies download, and it will provide a more condensed output plugin by default.
-Basically you can do the following things:

-    # first argument is role name or path or git repo url
-    # then pass as many extra vars as you want with varname=value
-    # starting from the first argument that starts with a dash: bigsudo will
-    # forward everything directly to ansible-playbook
-    bigsudo some.role somevar=foo -v

-    # by default it runs on localhost, but you can specify a host with @host or
-    # with a user with user@host:
-    bigsudo some.role somevar=foo -v

-Refer to bigsudo documentation for details.
+This README describes the features, see TUTORIAL.md for a tutorial with opinionated patterns to acheive eXtreme DevOps.

 ## Using yourlabs.compose

-The purpose of this role is to automate deployment of a docker-compose.yml file into a directory on a host, and automate stuff around that.
+The purpose of this role is to automate deployment of a merge of docker-compose.yml files into a directory on a host, and automate stuff around that.

 From within a directory with a docker-compose.yml file, you can deploy it in `$host:/home/staging` with the following command:

     bigsudo yourlabs.compose home=/home/staging $user@$host

-Or, you can specify an alternate path or URL to the docker-compose.yml file to deploy:
+If `$user@$host` is not defined, then it will execute on localhost.

+You can pass several compose files and environment variables will be proxied when it generates the final one:

-    bigsudo yourlabs.compose home=/home/yourproject compose=http://.../docker-compose.yml
+    FOO=bar bigsudo yourlabs.compose \
+        home=/home/staging \
+        compose_django_image=$YOUR_IMAGE \
+        compose=docker-compose.yml,docker-compose.staging.yml

 ### Directory generation